davhunt/instruments/demo/readme.md

 ## DEMO (Demographics)

 ### Versions
+##### demo_d
+This version, designed to be answered by the parent of an adolescent participant, is a full re-vamp for the launch off the THRIVE study.
+It is available in both English and Spanish for the US/LatAm.

 ##### demo_c
 This version reduces the number of questions in demo_b and separates one English language history question into two more granular questions.